venu-shastri/clean-code-craft/clean-c++.md

 >Functions should do one thing.
 They should do it well.
 They should do it only.
 —Robert C. Martin, Clean Code [Martin09]

+#### Symptoms of function who does too many things?
+- The function is large, that is, it contains many lines of code

 #### Function Naming
 - The name of a function should start with a verb.
 Predicates, that is, statements about an object that can be true or false, should start with “is” or “has
 - The name of a function should express its intention/purpose, and not explain how it works.